 As with any organization, there are policies and procedures that facilitate smooth operation.
 School program policies are generally adopted by school program faculty consensus.
-In addition to this handbook, you should become well acquainted with all relevant policies and regulations contained in the official USC Graduate Bulletin, which can be found at: http://bulletin.sc.edu/index.php
+In addition to this handbook, you should become well acquainted with all relevant policies and regulations contained in the official UofSC Graduate Bulletin, which can be found at:http://bulletin.sc.edu/index.php

-For the location of faculty offices, consult the Directory on the second floor of Barnwell and check with the secretary as to offices located in other buildings.
+For the location of faculty offices, consult the faculty directory on the department website, the Directory on the second floor of Barnwell, and/or check with the administrative assistant as to offices located in other buildings.
 The Main Office is in Room 224 Barnwell.
 Mailboxes for the graduate students are located in the Mail Room.
 Also, each student has an electronic mail account.
 Student e-mail addresses will be assigned shortly after your arrival.
-Students are advised to check their mailboxes and electronic mail daily.
+Students are advised to check their department mailboxes regularly and electronic mail daily.
 There is a Department bulletin board located on the 2nd floor near the Department Office and another in the Director's suite of offices that contains information related to School Psychology.
-As you proceed with your studies here, your record file (kept in the Student Services Office just across the hall from the main office) should reflect all decisions regarding your program.
+As you proceed with your studies here, your record file (kept in the Graduate Student Services Office just across the hall from the main office) should reflect all decisions regarding your program.

 Whenever any important decision is made, make certain that the decision is recorded in writing and that the written record gets into your file.
 You may also wish to give a duplicate copy to your advisor and to the School Psychology Program Director.
 This especially applies to substitution of required courses and any other exemptions from general or specific requirements.
-The maintenance of this file is the responsibility of the graduate student with the cooperation of his or her advisor.
-Student portfolios (see Appendix Y) should also be kept in the Student Services office.
+The maintenance of this file is the responsibility of the graduate student with the cooperation of the student's advisor.
+Student portfolios (see Appendix Y) should also be kept in the Graduate Student Services office.